Donald Stewart was an ordinary chap, just one

-The anecdote that will remain with me always concerned the building chimney was built about 1912 and was around 200 feet high.
+The anecdote that will remain with me always concerned the building chimney was built in 1912 and was around 200 feet high.
 During its construction it was clothed in scaffolding and ladders.
 One weekend, when the site was deserted, the 10 year old Donald, together with one of his sisters, climbed to the very top of the scaffolding to play!
 The very thought sends shivers down the spine.